-I've written a lot for print magazines, notably Science and MIT Technology Review, and online publications, especially Xconomy.
-In 2014-15 I was acting director of the Knight Science Journalism fellowship program at MIT and the producer of a big conference called ScienceWriters2015.
+As for my background: I've written a lot for print magazines, notably Science and MIT Technology Review, and online publications, especially Xconomy.
+In 2014-15 I was acting director of MIT's Knight Science Journalism fellowship program and the producer of a big conference called ScienceWriters2015.
 I've also done stints at NASA and an early e-book startup called NuvoMedia.

 I'm trained as a historian of science and technology.
 I have a BA in that field from Harvard College and a PhD from the Program in Science, Technology, and Society at MIT.

 As a longform narrative writer, I appreciate the power of text.
-But I've long envied the way radio and podcast producers can use voice, sound, and music to tell gripping stories.
-So in 2016 I decided to learn radio.
-I've done a couple of feature stories for one of Boston's public radio stations, WBUR (here and here), but Soonish is my first big adventure in audio.
+But for years I envied the way radio and podcast producers can use voice, sound, and music to tell gripping stories.
+So in 2015 I decided to learn radio.
+I've done a few feature stories for public radio, like this story and this story for WBUR and this story for WHYY.
+Soonish is my first big solo adventure in audio.

-Not that it bears on my journalism, but just so you know a little more about where I'm coming from: I was born in 1967 and I grew up in Michigan.
+I was born in 1967 and I grew up in Michigan.
 I've spent about half my adult life in the Boston area and the other half in the San Francisco Bay Area.
 I'm gay, atheist, and vegetarian, and I love dogs, cooking, travel, space news, photography, Impressionist and modern art, architecture, science fiction, Hitchcock movies, and stereoscopes.
 My ideal dinner party guests?
 Leonardo da Vinci, Carl Sagan, and Rachel Carson.
 And maybe David Grinspoon and Roman Mars and Jane Austen and Henry David Thoreau and Nikola Tesla and E.M.
 Forster and Alfred Hitchcock and Eleanor Roosevelt.

-To check out some of my other work, visit waderoush.com.
+To check out some of my other work, visit my personal site, waderoush.com.

 If you have comments about Soonish or suggestions for future shows, I'd love to hear from you.